RowanMankoo/Lipreading/README.md

 **Testing**: Contains file to calculate test WER/CER and also code to produce saliency maps

 **Utils**: Contains miscellaneous processing functions to be used on model predictions and text

+To use the model only the Data,Model Modules, and Final Model files are required.
+However, to train and test the model, all files are required.